papersgpt/papersgpt-for-zotero/README.md

 ## Key Features

+**Chat multiple PDFs**
+In main window of Zotero to select multiple files(Windows: ctrl+select, MacOS: command+select) or some collection, and then to chat with SOTA AI models:
+- There are some built-in prompts, such as generating literature review, theoretical frameworks, and future directions etc.
+- You can also directly input any words or prompts to chat.

 **Lots of SOTA Business LLMs For Choosing:**
 - Integrate OpenRouter in which there are lots of SOTA business models, and just one key to access all the models on it.
   *Llama 4 Maverick/Scout* are available here, **Llama 4 Maverick is #2 on ChatBot Arena Leaderboard**. :sparkles: :fire: